Table of Contents Hide

 You might have also thought “What should I fill in the Disclosed Quantity?”
 In this blog post, I will be discussing the meaning of the Disclosed Quantity in the Stock Market and all the related queries to it.

-Here’s the screenshot of how it looks like in Upstox.
+Here’s the screenshot of what it looks like in Upstox.

 Disclosed Quantity means the amount of quantity (out of the actual order quantity) that you want to disclose to the market while buying/selling shares.